 The most important thing to remember is that YOU should be the centre of this experience and have every right to make the big call about who cares for you during the birth of your child.
 Set yourself up so that you are surrounded by those that respect your choices, believe in you, that won’t panic, will provide inspiration and motivation when it gets tough and most of all support you to birth the way that’s right for you.

-Yvette Julian-Arndt is a mum to two gorgeous boys and with her husband loves living on the Mornington Peninsula in Victoria.
-As the owner of Project Birth, she is passionate about educating and inspiring couples for this life changing event and runs childbirth preparation classes based on The Positive Birth Formula.
-Find out more at www.projectbirth.com.au or join her on www.facebook.com/projectbirth and www.instagram.com/projectbirth for more great labour and birth tips.
+Yvette Julian-Arndt is a mum to two gorgeous boys and with her husband, loves living on the Mornington Peninsula.
+As a childbirth educator and the owner of Project Birth, she is passionate about educating and inspiring couples for this life changing event.
+Find out more at www.projectbirth.com.au or join her on Facebook and Instagram for more great labour and birth tips.